kuvivek/drivingTheoryInGermany/README.md

 illuminated in red on the roof.
 What should you do?
 I have to
 ✅ stop if the police vehicle stops
-❌allow the engine to continue running once I have stopped
+❌ allow the engine to continue running once I have stopped
 ✅ follow the police vehicle
 **Comment**:  If a direct request such as “PLEASE FOLLOW” is displayed in red illuminated lettering on a patrol car, this request is directed at
 the vehicle immediately behind.
 In this case, I must follow the police vehicle.

 467. You want to continue driving straight ahead.
 What is correct in this situation? (repeated with other red colour( German Federal Armed Forces)
 or blue colour vehicles(Federal Agency for Technical Relief) picture)
-❌I cross over the junction
+❌ I cross over the junction
 ✅ I wait at the stop line
 ✅ I allow the convoy to pass through
 **Comment**:  A closed convoy (also: convoy or column) is a series of uniformly marked vehicles, e.g. from the German Federal Armed Forces,